Pakistan... The Roof of the World to the civilizations of the Indus Valley

 Single Supplement: $995.00

-Price based on a group size minimum of 6 and maximum of 12 participants
+Price based on a minimum of 6 participants and a maximum of 16 participants

 Your tour does not include